Egypt – Charming Cairo Explorer

 Cairo is an ancient city that also happens to be a modern metropolis.
 It is one of the largest cities in the Middle East and the traffic and noise issues prove it.
 As long as you are not looking for solitude, Cairo—the City of the Thousand Minarets—is an impressive place to explore Egyptian history and culture.

 Cairo is the largest city in Africa and its name means “the victorious city”.
 Located on both banks of the River Nile and inhabited for over 6000 years.
 Cairo has served as the capital of numerous Egyptian civilizations and known locally as “Misr”, the Arabic name for Egypt, because of its centrality in Egyptian life.

 Greater Cairo is spread across three of Egypt’s administrative governorates.
-The north-eastern part is known as Kaliobia Governorate, while the west bank is part of the governorate of Giza.
-The eastern and southeastern parts are another governorate known as Cairo.
+The northeastern part is known as Kaliobia Governorate.
+The west bank is part of the governorate of Giza.
+The eastern and south-eastern parts form another governorate known as Cairo.
 All three parts together form greater Cairo.

 Traditions and influences of the East and the West, ancient and the modern mark the city.
 However, the city also reflects Egypt’s growing poverty.
 It struggles with massive population growth, urban sprawl and a deteriorating infrastructure.

 Cairo covers an area more than 453 sq. km (more than 175 sq. m) and it is difficult to separate the city from its immediate suburbs.
 Joined by the desert to the east, south and west and surrounded by the fertile Nile delta to the north, Cairo sits astride the river.
 Several river islands play an important role in the life of the city.
 As the region’s principal commercial, administrative and tourist centre it also contains many cultural institutions, business establishments, governmental offices, universities, and hotels.
 Together they create a dense pattern of constant activity.